c1ph3rbnuk/my_blog/socfiles/intro_to_wireshark.md

 ---

 <img src="../assets/images/ctbt/wire.png">
-**Wireshark** is a powerful, open-source network analysis tool that allows users to capture and inspect network traffic[cybersecuritynews].
-Wireshark allows users to see all communications between devices happening within a network.
-Wireshark can too be used as a tool to sniff sensitive data like passwords flowing across a network.
+**Wireshark** is a powerful, open-source network analysis tool that allow users to capture and inspect network traffic[cybersecuritynews].
+Wireshark allow users to see all communications between devices happening within a network.
+Wireshark can be used as a tool to sniff sensitive data like passwords flowing across a network.
 As SOC analysts, we'll use wireshark for forensics purposes.
-For most times it will be our go for tool for analyzing saved network traffic(trace files) and investigate suspicious activities.
+For most times it will be our go-for tool for analyzing saved network traffic(trace files) and investigate suspicious activities.

 Download and install Wireshark [Here](https://www.wireshark.org/) to follow along with me.

 ### Getting Started with Wireshark
 To start seeing packets flowing we'll need to perform a packet capture.
-This involves choosing from a list of network interfaces we have the click start.
+This involves choosing from a list of network interfaces we have then click start.
 <img src="../assets/images/ctbt/firstcapture.png" width="900px">
 Once you click start, wireshark will be filled with alot of packets depending on how busy the network is.